senecajs/seneca-web/README.md

    * _startware_: always executed, before any mappings, even when there is no route match
    * _endware_: always executed, after any mapping, even when there is no route match
-   * _premap_: executed before mapping, but only if there is a mapping
-   * _postmap_: executed after mapping, but only if there is a mapping

 The primary advantage of using the mapping specification over a custom middleware function is that seneca-web maintains a list of mapped